New Mexico Medicaid Definition

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – these programs limit the number of participants.
 Therefore, wait lists may exist.
 Services are provided at home, adult day care, or in assisted living.

 3) Regular Medicaid / Aged Blind and Disabled – this is an entitlement program, which means anyone who is eligible will receive assistance.
 It is provided at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an New Mexico Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an New Mexico Medicaid program.
+Alternatively, seniors may take the Medicaid Eligibility Test.
 IMPORTANT: Not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Nevada Medicaid.
 More.